+2. Introduce stylish garden shelving

 Not everything in your garden needs to be hidden away.
-Maybe the bulky lawnmower or the tangled hose pipe is best stowed out of sight, but small items such as trowels, twine and watering cans can be used to create visual interest in a sheltered side return or by the back door.
+Maybe the bulky lawnmower or the tangled hose pipe is best stowed out of sight, but small items such as trowels, twine and watering cans can be used to create visual interest in a sheltered side return.

 Shelves or ladder style shelving, such as The Aldsworth Shelf Ladder from Garden Trading (above) or Ikea's take (below), can be both beautiful and practical garden storage.

 3. Pick a slimline garden storage shed

 OK, you might be after garden storage ideas because a shed won’t fit, but maybe it could if it’s cleverly scaled down.
 It might not be the boho-chic, fairy-light filled, shepherd’s hut of your Pinterest dreams but a small, narrow garden storage shed is perfect for storing larger gardening tools.
-You could still make your shed more of a feature by painting it or soften the look with climbing plants.
+You could even make it into a fabulous focal point by painting it in an attractive shade, or growing climbing plants on it.

 4. Save space with a garden storage bench